double-a-stories/life-of-the-party/README.md

 * #### Broom closet route 🧹
   * There is no content in the broom closet.
   * *CW: ????*

+* #### Garage Route 🦊
+  * Meet Ren Davis, a 🦊 with an 😃 upbeat attitude and a knack for 💰💎 "borrowing".
+  * Assist in 🦹 crimes!
+Flee the 🚔 cops!
+Get 🥱 eaten!
+  * *CW: Grand theft auto.
+Unwilling vore/digestion.
+Threats of physical violence.*

 ## Building from source